-UCB, Brussels, Belgium (www.ucb.com) is a global biopharmaceutical company focused on the discovery and development of innovative medicines and solutions to transform the lives of people living with severe diseases in immunology and neurology.
-With approximately 7,500 people operating in 40 countries, the company generated revenue of € 4.5 billion in 2017.
+UCB, Brussels, Belgium (www.ucb.com) is a global biopharmaceutical company focused on the discovery and development of innovative medicines and solutions to transform the lives of people living with severe diseases in immunology or neurology.
+With more than 7 500 people in approximately 40 countries, the company generated revenue of € 4.5 billion in 2017.
 UCB is listed on Euronext Brussels (symbol: UCB).
-Follow us on Twitter: @UCB_news.
+Follow us on Twitter: @UCB_news